Breaking quadrature exactness: A spectral method for the Allen--Cahn equation on spheres: Introduction

 this equivalence can be immediately shown with the projection property $\mathcal{P}_N\chi=\chi$ for all $\chi\in \mathbb{P}_N$.

-For practical simulations, however, the inner products in either the Galerkin scheme \eqref{equ:ACGalerkin} or the orthogonal projection operator \eqref{equ:L2projection} occurred in the scheme \eqref{equ:prototypicalscheme} should be evaluated by some quadrature rules.
+For practical simulations via the scheme \eqref{equ:prototypicalscheme}, however, the inner products in either the Galerkin scheme \eqref{equ:ACGalerkin} or the orthogonal projection operator \eqref{equ:L2projection} occurred in the scheme \eqref{equ:prototypicalscheme} should be evaluated by some quadrature rules.
 For example, an $m$-point positive-weight spherical quadrature rule takes the form of

 where quadrature points $x_j\in\mathbb{S}^{d-1}$ and weights $w_j>0$ for $j=1,2,\ldots,m$.
 For numerical integration on the sphere, we refer the reader to \cite{MR2263736,hesse2010numerical,MR2065291}.
-Thus, we are intrigued to investigate how the effective maximum principle in \cite{MR4294331} behaves after the evaluation of inner products by some quadrature rules.
-Such an investigation is also critical because analysis of the scheme \eqref{equ:prototypicalscheme} may not properly quantify the actual behavior of the numerical solutions.
-Practically, the quadrature rules are always chosen to have the exactness degree of $2N$.
+Therefore, we are motivated to incorporate the effects of numerical integration into our analysis of the scheme for solving the Allen--Cahn equation \eqref{equ:AC} on $\mathbb{S}^{d-1}$.
+This consideration is crucial, as an analysis of \eqref{equ:prototypicalscheme} alone may not fully capture the true behavior of the numerical solutions.

+\textbf{Motivation III: Limited samples.} Conventionally, the quadrature rules are always chosen to have the exactness degree of $2N$ for numerical solutions on $\mathbb{P}_N$.
 That is, we have

+For instance, in the numerical treatment of PDEs on one-dimensional domains, spectral methods commonly employ Gauss quadrature rules.
+This approach requires function evaluations at predetermined locations, known as the quadrature points, which are inherent to well-established quadrature rules.